Don Salvador Benedicto: History

-The idea for the creation of the municipality originated from Nehemias “Nene” de la Cruz, a political dissident who was imprisoned during the Martial law era.
-While in prison, he began dreaming of creating a town out of the “cradle of insurgency/rebellion”, and after his release, gained the support of his friend Mike Coronel, who was also the provincial commander of the Philippine Constabulary in Negros Occidental, in establishing the upcoming municipality based in Barangay Igmaya-an, which was then part of Murcia, in 1976.
+The concept of establishing the municipality was initiated by Nehemias 'Nene' de la Cruz, who, while imprisoned during the Martial law era, envisioned creating a town from what was considered a “cradle of insurgency.” and after his release, gained the support of his friend Mike Coronel, who was also the provincial commander of the Philippine Constabulary in Negros Occidental, in establishing the upcoming municipality based in Barangay Igmaya-an, which was then part of Murcia, in 1976.
 Located at the center of the mountains of northern Negros Occidental, Don Salvador Benedicto was chartered in 1983 through Batas Pambansa Bilang 336 by then President Ferdinand Marcos.
 It consolidated all the remote barangays of San Carlos City and the towns of Calatrava and Murcia. which were apparently neglected due to inaccessibility.

 The town is named after the former Vice Governor Salvador Valois Benedicto (March 31, 1889-November 28, 1956) who played an important role in the setting up of a Revolutionary Government in Negros Island particularly in Barangay Igmaya-an, when the country was occupied by the Japanese during World War II.
 He was also the main guerrilla coordinator in both Negros Oriental and Negros Occidental during the said war.
 Salvador Benedicto is a relative of Roberto Benedicto, a crony of Marcos.